CS3219-AY2526Sem1/cs3219-ay2526s1-project-g06/API_DOCUMENTATION.md

 AI Assistance Disclosure:
 Tool: Cursor (model: Claude Sonnet 4.5), date: 2025‑11‑10
 Scope: Generated api documentation for question service, after question service was finalised Author review: I validated correctness.
+And removed certain admin titles as it is not yet implmeneted and could be misleading.

 # Question Service API Documentation